leoetlino/botw-re-notes/symbols.md

 However, the game shares a large amount of framework code (in the `sead::` namespace) with *Super Mario Odyssey*, which does come with full symbols.

+The game also shares most of the al::ByamlIter class and associated utils.
+Compared to SMO, the code in BotW assumes little endian is being used; unused functions -- such as the 64-bit value functions and writer -- were eliminated.